What Is a Loan Broker? How They Help You Find the Right Financing

 Loan brokers typically get paid in one of two ways:

 1. Lender-paid commissions.
 Many loan brokers earn a commission from the lender when your loan is approved.
-This means you don't have to pay them directly, but it's important to know that the lender's fee may still be built into the cost of your loan.
+This means you don't have to pay them directly, but it's important to know that the lender's fee may still be built into your loan pricing.

 Choosing the Right Loan Broker